Our people

 Colette Langos

 Dr Colette Langos is a Senior Lecturer at the University of Adelaide Law School.
 She holds a double degree in Law and Arts from the University of Adelaide, a Graduate Diploma in Legal Practice (Law Society of South Australia), a Masters of Commercial Law from Deakin University and a PhD in Law from the University of South Australia.
-She specialises in teaching Commercial Law to business students at both the undergraduate and postgraduate level.
-Colettes academic research interests include technology law and operational commercial law in a military context.
-Colette is an active member of multiple professional associations and is a member of the Commercial Law Division of the University of Adelaide Research Unit on Military Law & Ethics (RUMLAE).
-She is the Program Coordinator for Operational Commercial Law Program (Professional Certificate in Operational Commercial Law and Graduate Certificate in Operational Commercial Law).
+Dr Langos is admitted as Barrister and Solicitor of the Supreme Court of South Australia and the Northern Territory.
+She specialises in teaching postgraduate Commercial Law and leads the Professional Certificate in Defence Contracting Law.
+Her research interests include Defence Procurement and Contracting Law and Technology Law.
+Dr Langos is also a Legal Officer in the Royal Australian Air Force (active reserves) and an Honorary Faculty Member of the Judge Advocate General School (US Army).

 Matthew Stubbs